 Hyatt’s footprint in Los Angeles is growing very nicely, and that’s much needed.
-The Thompson Hollywood opened this weekend, and Hotel Figueroa in DTLA recently joined The Unbound Collection from Hyatt.
-There’s another Hyatt expected to open in Los Angeles by the end of the year, and it has a connection to Thompson… sort of.
+The Thompson Hollywood opened in August, and Hotel Figueroa in DTLA joined The Unbound Collection from Hyatt in June.
+There’s another Hyatt in Los Angeles that has opened its doors as of today, and it has a connection to Thompson… sort of.

 The basics of Tommie Hollywood

-Tommie Hollywood is a new Hyatt property that’s now accepting reservations for stays as of December 15, 2021.
-Tommie Hollywood will be in an eight story building and feature 212 guest rooms.
-The hotel is joining JdV by Hyatt, which is Hyatt’s mid-range collection of independent hotels.
+Tommie Hollywood is a new Hyatt property that has opened as of December 1, 2021.
+Tommie Hollywood is in a nine story building and features 212 guest rooms.
+The hotel has joined JdV by Hyatt, which is Hyatt’s mid-range collection of independent hotels.

-The hotel will be located at Selma Avenue and Wilcox Avenue, on the same block as the new Thompson Hollywood.
-Tommie Hollywood will feature a signature restaurant, a rooftop pool and bar, and a gym.
+The hotel is located at Selma Avenue and Wilcox Avenue, on the same block as the new Thompson Hollywood.
+Tommie Hollywood features over 15,000 square feet of food & beverage spaces, a rooftop pool, and a gym.
+Here are the basics of the two food & beverage outlets:

 Tommie Hollywood rates & points requirements